| About | Safe Return to Campus

 Updated: 07/16/2020 4:50pm

-All formal competitive activities are suspended for the fall, with the possibility that at least some intercollegiate games may be rescheduled for the spring season.
+All formal competitive activities are suspended for the fall and winter, with the possibility that at least some intercollegiate games may be rescheduled for the spring season.
 Small group practices and conditioning activities will be held based on public health guidelines and training requirements of individual coaches.

 Participation in practice and training activities this fall will not affect NCAA eligibility.